This post may contain affiliate links. Please read my disclosure and privacy policy.

 Cottage Cheese Dip Ingredients

-• Pantry spices.
+• Pantry Spices.
 Using dried spices like dill, garlic powder, onion powder, salt, and pepper, this ranch dip comes together in just minutes.
 If you have fresh herbs on hand, you can certainly add those in!
 When using fresh dill instead of dried, you’ll want to triple the amount called for to achieve the same flavor.

-• Lemon juice.
+• Lemon Juice.
 Fresh lemon juice adds a hint of tangy flavor and tastes better than using bottled store-bought juice.

 Feel free to customize this dip by adding fresh basil, chives, cilantro, or parsley.
 You could even turn it into a Green Goddess Dressing if you like!